heste023/github.io/_posts/2024-02-20-dartmouth-analysis.md

-## Are Standardized Test Scores Making a Comeback?
+## Are Standardized Test Requirements Making a Comeback?

 I stumbled on this report on hackernews a week or two ago:
 <https://home.dartmouth.edu/sites/home/files/2024-02/sat-undergrad-admissions.pdf>.